-- (1) Awards represent the target cash amount established for each officer in early 2021 in the APP Performance Awards granted to that officer under the 2017 Incentive Plan. - (2) Awards represent the target share amount established for each officer in the MPP Performance Awards granted to the officer under the 2017 Incentive Plan consisting of a target number of shares of Class A Common Stock.
+- (1) Awards represent the target cash amount established for each officer in 2023 in the APP Performance Awards granted to that officer under the 2017 Incentive Plan. - (2) Awards represent the target share amount established for each officer in the MPP Performance Awards granted to the officer under the 2017 Incentive Plan consisting of a target number of shares of Class A Common Stock.
 Each Performance Award entitled the NEO to receive from 50% (for attaining performance at the threshold level) to as much as 200% (for attaining performance at the maximum level) of such target, based on the extent to which he or she attained certain performance goals during the performance periods.
-The performance conditions at each of the threshold, target, and maximum levels in the Performance Awards granted to each of the NEOs are described above (see pp. 35). - (3) Awards represent the number of restricted stock units granted for the officer in the restricted stock award granted under the 2017 Incentive Plan as part of his 2021 multiyear performance incentive award.
+The performance conditions at each of the threshold, target, and maximum levels in the Performance Awards granted to each of the NEOs are described above (see pp. 33-34). - (3) Awards represent the number of restricted stock units granted for the officer in the restricted stock award granted under the 2017 Incentive Plan as part of his 2023 multiyear performance incentive award.
 Under this award, each recipient is awarded a fixed number of number of shares which vests ratably over the three-year period and is paid in Class A common stock upon vesting. - (4) The grant date fair value of the MPP Performance Award plus the grant date fair value of the restricted stock unit award.
-In accordance with FASB ASC Topic 718, the grant date fair value of the MPP Performance Award targets was determined to be the product of the target number of shares awarded multiplied by \$79.80, the closing market price on February 19, 2021, the grant date of the Performance Awards, as it was expected that the probable outcome of the performance conditions would lead to the achievement of the target number of shares.
+In accordance with FASB ASC Topic 718, the grant date fair value of the MPP Performance Award targets was determined to be the product of the target number of shares awarded multiplied by \$101.33, \$88.33, or \$93.33, the closing market prices on February 24, 2023, April 10, 2023, and September 1, 2023, the respective grant dates of the Performance Awards, as it was expected that the probable outcome of the performance conditions would lead to the achievement of the target number of shares. - (5) The officer's 2023 APP Performance Award and restricted stock units granted as part of his 2023 multiyear performance incentive award were paid at target upon the officer's retirement on September 1, 2023. - (6) Includes a one-time, sign-on grant of 20,358 restricted stock units under the 2017 Incentive Plan having a grant date value equal to \$1,900,000.
+The grant shall vest and be paid out in shares ratably on March 1, 2024, 2025 and 2026, provided the executive is still employed with the Company as of those dates. - (7) The officer did not receive an APP Performance Award or MPP Performance Award in 2023, and the restricted stock units granted as part of his 2023 multiyear performance incentive award were forfeited upon the officer's voluntary retirement during 2023. - (8) Includes 16,436 shares awarded pursuant to a Special Incentive Award Agreement dated June 14, 2023, having a grant date value equal to \$1,500,000. - (9) Includes 16,584 shares awarded pursuant to a Special Incentive Award Agreement dated August 18, 2023, having a grant date value equal to \$1,500,000.